sarveshveer12345-maker/sales-performance-analysis-tableau/README.md

 ## Executive Summary

-This project analyzes retail sales performance using Tableau, focusing on revenue trends, profitability, customer segments, and regional performance to identify key drivers of business growth and profit leakage.
+This project analyzes retail sales performance to evaluate not just revenue growth, but the quality of that revenue in terms of profitability and sustainability.

+The analysis reveals that while certain products and categories (such as Clothing) drive high revenue, profitability is uneven across products and regions.
+A small set of products contributes disproportionately to both revenue and profit, indicating a concentration risk in product performance.

+Additionally, regional differences suggest that sales volume does not always translate into profit efficiency, highlighting potential gaps in pricing, cost management, or product mix.

-The dashboard enables stakeholders to:
+The dashboard enables business stakeholders to identify:

-- Identify high-performing and underperforming regions
-- Evaluate product-level profitability
-- Understand the impact of discounts on margins
+- Revenue vs profit imbalances across products
+- High-performing yet potentially over-relied product segments
+- Regional performance gaps in revenue efficiency
-- Monitor sales trends over time for strategic planning
+- Time-based sales patterns for better planning

-Overall, the project provides a data-driven foundation for improving profitability, optimizing pricing strategies, and aligning sales efforts with business goals.
+Overall, the analysis shifts focus from “how much we sell” to “how well we earn”, enabling more sustainable and profit-driven decision-making.

 ---